 Why does a computer need an input device?

-Today, input devices are important because they are what allows you to interact with and add new information to a computer.
-For example, if a computer had no input devices, it could run by itself but there would be no way to change its settings, fix errors, or other various user interactions.
+Today, input devices are important because they let you interact with and add new information to a computer.
+For example, if a computer had no input devices, it could run by itself, but there would be no way to change its settings, fix errors, or other various user interactions.
 Also, if you wanted to add new information to the computer (e.g., text, command, document, picture, etc.), you wouldn't be able to do so without an input device.